-Myths and urban legends are ingrained in our popular culture.
-Many people pass them on unknowingly, repeating popularly told tales from person to person.
-This is how myths and urban legends are perpetuated.
+Myth and urban legend meanings are defined as fictional tales or stories ingrained in popular culture.
+Without meaning to, many people pass on urban legends by repeating popularly told tales that volley endlessly from one person to another.
+This is how urban legends and myths are perpetuated.

 What are Myths and Urban Legends?

 Urban legends and myths are modern folk tales.
 According to Webster's dictionary, the definition of an urban legend is, "an often lurid story or anecdote that is based on hearsay and widely circulated as true".
 Urban legends are often referred to as "urban myths" or simply as myths.
 If you hear a plausible sounding story about a non-specific person (a friend of a friend, for instance) that often has a shocking or funny climax, there's a good chance that it is an urban legend.

 Where Do Urban Legends Come From?

 You've probably heard a number of urban legends throughout your life.
 They are stories where someone tells you about their uncle's friend's older brother who encountered something dark and mysterious - or something just downright odd.

 Myths and urban legends have been around for centuries, passed on from person to person in a society.
 In today's day and age, the Internet is a hotbed of urban legends that can spread like wildfire with a simple click of a forward key.
 Many of the virus warnings you receive by email are urban legends, as are some of the wildly popular forwarded emails such as the little boy who is collecting business cards before he dies, or popular warnings about the dangers of common objects such as Febreeze or baby carrots.